Enjoy the Greatest Skydiving in Texas; Skydiving.com Houston

 You might also learn a bit about the equipment used for tandem skydiving.
-At Skydiving.com Houston, we use only FAA- and USPA-approved methods, as well as the latest and best equipment.
+At Skydiving.com Houston partner locations, you can know that only FAA- and USPA-approved methods are used, as well as the latest and best equipment.
 For tandem jumping, there are some differences in the equipment from that used for single skydivers, to account for the added weight of the second person.
 A small drogue parachute is employed in Tandem skydiving that is deployed shortly after you exit the aircraft.
 The purpose of the drogue is to slow the jump velocity and enable release of the main parachute at the proper altitude.
 It increases the time span of your jump somewhat, with an added advantage: if you’ve included a separate videographer to capture your skydive, the camera person can maintain the same speed as yours throughout your skydiving adventure.

 The main parachute size also differs between tandem and standard skydiving.
 In tandem skydiving, the main chute must be 360 square feet or larger to carry the weight of two jumpers.
 And because your safety is always of paramount importance during a skydive, equipment for Tandem skydiving includes a main parachute and a reserve chute, as well as an automatic activation device (AAD).
 The AAD’s purpose is to automatically deploy the reserve parachute if the main chute has not been released by the time you reach a specific minimum altitude.
 However, it’s extremely rare that an AAD is ever activated.